pcollender/Shigella-Die-off-Modeling/README.md

 #First_Guess_K&Alpha_Gen.R:
 Function to run Cerf_Regression.R for each experiment and save experiment summary statistics and initial parameter estimates in a separate data frame and csv file

+#Biphasic_Class_Validation.R
+Feeds experimental data initially identified as biphasic to the JAGS model Biphasic_Validation.txt to refine classification of biphasic data.
+Any experimental data for which the changepoint is found to have an approximately uniform distribution (i.e. the model couldn't strongly identify the position at which the rate of die-off switched from one phase to the next, defined here by the 95% posterior confidence interval being 85% or more of the size of the possible range of values), is reclassified as monophasic data.